paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-034-the-peace-corps.md

 **(d) Repealed.
 Pub.
 L. 89–554, § 8(a), Sept.
 6, 1966, 80 Stat.
 661**

-**(e) Health care** Volunteers shall receive such health care (including, if necessary, for volunteers and trainees, services under [section 2507b of this title](./chapter-034-the-peace-corps.md#section-2507b)) during their service, applicants for enrollment shall receive such health examinations preparatory to their service, applicants for enrollment who have accepted an invitation to begin a period of training under [section 2507(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2507/a&num=0&edition=prelim) shall receive such immunization and dental care preparatory to their service, and former volunteers shall receive such health examinations within six months after termination of their service, including services provided in accordance with [section 2507b of this title](./chapter-034-the-peace-corps.md#section-2507b) (except that the six-month limitation shall not apply in the case of such services), as the President may deem necessary or appropriate.
+**(e) Health care** Volunteers shall receive such health care (including, if necessary, for volunteers and trainees, services under [section 2507b of this title](./chapter-034-the-peace-corps.md#section-2507b)) during their service, applicants for enrollment shall receive such health examinations preparatory to their service, applicants for enrollment who have accepted an invitation to begin a period of training under [section 2507(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2507/a&num=0&edition=prelim) shall receive, preparatory to their service, such immunization, dental care, and information on prescription options and potential interactions, as necessary and appropriate and in accordance with subsection (f), and former volunteers shall receive such health examinations within six months after termination of their service, including services provided in accordance with [section 2507b of this title](./chapter-034-the-peace-corps.md#section-2507b) (except that the six-month limitation shall not apply in the case of such services), as the President may deem necessary or appropriate.
 Subject to such conditions as the President may prescribe, such health care may be provided in any facility of any agency of the United States Government, and in such cases the appropriation for maintaining and operating such facility shall be reimbursed from appropriations available under this chapter.
 Health care may not be provided under this subsection in a manner inconsistent with the Assisted Suicide Funding Restriction Act of 1997 [[42 U.S.C.
 14401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section14401&num=0&edition=prelim) et seq.].

+**(f) Prescription of medications** The Director of the Peace Corps shall consult with health experts outside the Peace Corps, including experts licensed in the field of mental health, and follow guidance by the Centers for Disease Control and Prevention regarding the prescription of medications to a volunteer.

-**(f) Retirement and other credits based upon length of service**
+**(g) Retirement and other credits based upon length of service**

 (1) Any period of satisfactory service of a volunteer under this chapter shall be credited in connection with subsequent employment in the same manner as a like period of civilian employment by the United States Government—